 In that moment, it felt like a thousand images went through my mind.
 A sense of clarity flooded my soul.
 I felt like I had just sat through an entire sermon on Fatherly love.
 It was impossible for me to take Charlie’s place on the operating table.
-But my Father in heaven, through his only Son, took my place on the Cross.
+But my Father in heaven, through His only Son, took my place on the Cross.
 I deserve to be nailed to that tree next to the thieves and murderers.
 But God could not see me go through that pain and took my burden.
 Why?
-Because he is my Father and for him, it was possible through Jesus, the embodiment of God on Earth.
+Because He is my Father and for Him, it was possible through Jesus, the embodiment of God on Earth.

 Lesson I Learned

 If it was possible for me to do anything to take the pain from Charlie, I would; but it’s not.
 Every cut and every scrap I would take on myself if I could, but I can’t.
 But with God, all things are possible.
 He is my loving Father and could not stand by and watch me pay the penalty for my sins.
-Jesus Christ, part of the Godhead in his oneness with God, took my place.
-Without him I would have nothing; therefore, I give him everything.
+Jesus Christ, part of the Godhead in His oneness with God, took my place.
+Without him I would have nothing; therefore, I give Him everything.
+Amen.

 for the Father Himself loves you, because you have loved Me and have believed that I came forth from the Father.
 John 16:27